powergun/hsFP/monadtransformer/README.md

 https://tech.fpcomplete.com/haskell/tutorial/monad-transformers

-a fold (left-fold) that terminates early
+a fold (left-fold) that does early-termination

+following the article, this example explores the use of Either and State monad; then shows how to use ExceptT to gracefully handle effect.

+recap on `bool`, `either` and `throwError`